liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-search-engine/06-xpack-security.markdown

 Kibana's UI or the
 [Change Password API](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/security-api-change-password.html).

-The `interactive` argument lets you set the passwords for all built-in users.
+The `interactive` argument sets the passwords for all built-in users.
 The configuration shown in these articles assumes you set all of the passwords to *liferay*.
 Of course, that's not recommended for production systems.

     ./bin/x-pack/setup-passwords interactive